Disclosure:

 • Affordable – Shared hosting is budget-friendly, making it the most affordable option for individuals and small businesses with low budgets for web hosting.

-• Beginner-friendly – It requires less expertise or technical knowledge to manage a Shared hosting account.
+• Beginner-friendly – It requires less expertise or technical knowledge to manage a shared hosting account.
 This makes it a perfect hosting plan for people starting their first blog with no technical knowledge.

 Cons of Shared Hosting